 |Climate compatibility||Adapts well to warm and cool climates|

 |Shedding (Do they shed)||Moderately low|

 |Competitive Registration Qualification/Information||FCI, ANKC, AKC, NZKC, UKC, KC (UK)|

 The Papillion regarded as a dog of the royal and noble class has been popularly projected in the works of eminent painters like Goya, Rembrandt, Toulouse-Lautrec, and Ruben.
 Their development happened during the Renaissance period by breeding the spaniels with the existing toy varieties since the nobles of that time possessed an infinite liking for miniature versions of their choicest canines.
-Of the various dogs that they originated from, a drop eared spaniel, named Epagneul Nain, existing in the 13th century, often appearing on the frescos in churches during that time, is considered a direct ancestor of this breed.
+A drop eared spaniel, named Epagneul Nain, existing in the 13th century, often appearing on the frescos in churches during that time, is considered a direct ancestor of this breed.

 Serving as great lap dogs, they were the priciest companions of noblewomen who took them wherever they went.
 Marie Antoinette, the last French queen prior to the revolution, was said to own a Papillion, whom she clutched onto while heading for the guillotine.
-However, the Pap was spared and even looked after well post its mistress’ death and the building where it was kept was named as the Papillon House.
+However, the Pap was spared and even looked after well post its mistress’ death.
+The building where it was kept was named as the Papillon House.

-They are intelligent dogs and would take training well, especially when it comes from an experienced taskmaster who can handle them well with a firm and tactful approach.
+They are intelligent dogs and would take training well, especially when it comes from an experienced taskmaster who can handle them efficiently with a firm and tactful approach.

 The National Research Council of the National Academies mentions that an adult Papillion weighting 10 pounds needs about 392 kcal on a regular basis.
 A good quality dry dog food high in protein and fats and devoid of grains like wheat and corn as well as artificial colorings would suit your pet the best.
 While including a homemade diet alongside dry dog food, consult your vet once to know what would suit it the best.